Group 3 element: History

 The discovery of the group 3 elements is inextricably tied to that of the rare earths, with which they are universally associated in nature.
 In 1787, Swedish part-time chemist Carl Axel Arrhenius found a heavy black rock near the Swedish village of Ytterby, Sweden (part of the Stockholm Archipelago).
 Thinking that it was an unknown mineral containing the newly discovered element tungsten, he named it ytterbite.
 (Note: Ytterbite was named after the village it was discovered near, plus the -ite ending to indicate it was a mineral.)
 Finnish scientist Johan Gadolin identified a new oxide or "earth" in Arrhenius' sample in 1789, and published his completed analysis in 1794; in 1797, the new oxide was named yttria.
 In the decades after French scientist Antoine Lavoisier developed the first modern definition of chemical elements, it was believed that earths could be reduced to their elements, meaning that the discovery of a new earth was equivalent to the discovery of the element within, which in this case would have been yttrium.
 (Note: Earths were given an -a ending and new elements are normally given an -ium ending.)
 Until the early 1920s, the chemical symbol "Yt" was used for the element, after which "Y" came into common use.
 Yttrium metal, albeit impure, was first prepared in 1828 when Friedrich Wöhler heated anhydrous yttrium(III) chloride with potassium to form metallic yttrium and potassium chloride.
 In fact, Gadolin's yttria proved to be a mixture of many metal oxides, that started the history of the discovery of the rare earths.

 In 1869, Russian chemist Dmitri Mendeleev published his periodic table, which had an empty space for an element above yttrium.
 Mendeleev made several predictions on this hypothetical element, which he called eka-boron.
 By then, Gadolin's yttria had already been split several times; first by Swedish chemist Carl Gustaf Mosander, who in 1843 had split out two more earths which he called terbia and erbia (splitting the name of Ytterby just as yttria had been split); and then in 1878 when Swiss chemist Jean Charles Galissard de Marignac split terbia and erbia themselves into more earths.
 Among these was ytterbia (a component of the old erbia), which Swedish chemist Lars Fredrik Nilson successfully split in 1879 to reveal yet another new element.
 He named it scandium, from the Latin Scandia meaning "Scandinavia".
 Nilson was apparently unaware of Mendeleev's prediction, but Per Teodor Cleve recognized the correspondence and notified Mendeleev.
 Chemical experiments on scandium proved that Mendeleev's suggestions were correct; along with discovery and characterization of gallium and germanium this proved the correctness of the whole periodic table and periodic law.
 Metallic scandium was produced for the first time in 1937 by electrolysis of a eutectic mixture, at 700–800 °C, of potassium, lithium, and scandium chlorides.
-Scandium exists in the same ores that yttrium had been discovered from, but is much rarer and probably for that reason had eluded discovery.
+Scandium exists in the same ores from which yttrium had been discovered, but is much rarer and probably for that reason had eluded discovery.